Helping Individuals Charged With Burglary in Haddonfield, New Jersey”

 For you to suffer penalties as a result of a burglary in New Jersey, you must first be found guilty and convicted of the crime.
 Once that occurs, sentencing in your case will be left up to a judge.
 The sentence is typically determined at a sentencing hearing that follows the trial.

 A conviction for any of the New Jersey burglary charges noted above is a third-degree criminal offense in the State.
 Consequently, a judge could sentence you to between three and five years of incarceration, along with a fine of $15,000.

 However, you could be charged with a second-degree criminal offense if you do any one of the following during the burglary:

 - You are armed with a weapon or you display what looks like a deadly weapon—or explosives—while you are committing the burglary crime.

 - You knowingly (or purposely) threatened—or attempted—to inflict serious bodily injury or harm on another person during the commission of the burglary.

 A conviction for second-degree burglary in New Jersey can result in a maximum 10-year prison sentence, along with a monetary fine of $150,000.

 It is also important to realize that New Jersey has the No Early Release Act under N.J.S.A.
 2C:43-7.2 that applies to certain crimes, including burglary.
 This means that an offender will need to serve at least 85 percent of their prison sentence before being eligible for parole.
-If you recieve a 10-year sentence, you will need to serve at least 8.5 years before you can possibly be released.
+If you receive a 10-year sentence, you will need to serve at least 8.5 years before you can be released.